Random Feedback Shift Registers, and the Limit Distribution for Largest Cycle Lengths: Sampling with Starts, to Prove Poisson-Dirichlet Convergence

 Our goal is to derive a new tool for proving the same PD convergence as in~\eqref{to dist size ordered}, but for non uniform permutations, such as those arising from a random FSR.
-It might benefit the reader to jump ahead a little, and read the statement of Lemma \ref{permutation lemma}, and then browse~\eqref{rank C versus M},~\eqref{eps limit hypothesis}, and~\eqref{rank C near A}, which combine to give the outline of the proof of the technical Lemma \ref{partition lemma}, which has the meat of the argument used to prove Lemma \ref{permutation lemma}.
+It might benefit the reader to jump ahead a little, and read the statement of Lemma \ref{permutation lemma}, and then the more technical Lemma \ref{partition lemma}, which has the meat of the argument used to prove Lemma \ref{permutation lemma}.
 We have stated Lemma \ref{partition lemma} in a fairly general form, hoping that it may be useful in the context of other combinatorial structures, and perhaps with limits other than the Poisson-Dirichlet.